tobymao/sqlglot/README.md

 make install-dev
 ```

+## Versioning

+Given a version number `MAJOR`.`MINOR`.`PATCH`, SQLGlot uses the following versioning strategy:

+- The `PATCH` version is incremented when there are backwards-compatible fixes or feature additions.
+- The `MINOR` version is incremented when there are backwards-incompatible fixes or feature additions.
+- The `MAJOR` version is incremented when there are significant backwards-incompatible fixes or feature additions.

 ## Get in Touch

 We'd love to hear from you.
 Join our community [Slack channel](https://tobikodata.com/slack)!

 ## Examples